tcopeland/pippi/README.md

-Pippi is a Ruby runtime code analysis tool
+Pippi is a utility for locating suboptimal API usage in Ruby programs

 Using <a href="https://www.youtube.com/watch?v=cOaVIeX6qGg&t=8m50s">the Aaron Quint "Ruby Performance Character Profiles"</a> system: